Whiskers-Color-Scheme/chrome/README.md

 - Go to `chrome://extensions/` and enable developer mode
 - Click on `load unpacked` and select one of the themes inside from the cloned directory
-- Now you can disabled developer mode if needed
+- Now you can disable developer mode if needed

 ## 💻 Maintainers